Liam Byrne: Mayoral candidate for the West Midlands

 In February 2020, Byrne was selected as the Labour candidate for the 2021 West Midlands mayoral election.
 He came second with 46% of the vote behind the Conservative candidate Andy Street.

 In his campaign he called for the Birmingham 2022 Commonwealth Games to be the "greenest games ever", and pledged to be the first West Midlands Mayor to fill the role of Deputy Mayor with a woman and to revitalise the West Midlands' ailing car industry by positioning it at the heart of British electric vehicle manufacturing.
 His official campaign slogan was 'A new future for the heart of Britain', although he said that his unofficial slogan was 'let's just get shit done'.

 Personal life

 Byrne married Sarah Harnett in 1998; the couple have three children.
+In 2026, Byrne's book Why Populists Are Winning and How to Beat Them was published by Apollo.